• Schedule a Demo

 Hopefully, these simple numbers give you a rough estimate of how many team members you may need to prepare to bring on board.
 Once you decide how many people will be necessary for your team, it’s time to start recruiting.

 Before you begin your outreach, you will need to decide if you’re looking for volunteers or if this will be a temporary paid assignment.
-In the event you will be paying your team members, it may be best to work with a work placement agency who can manage the recruitment for you.
-If you will be recruiting volunteers, however, there are several places you can look for help.
+In the event that you will be paying your team members, it may be best to work with a work placement agency who can manage the recruitment for you.
+If you are recruiting volunteers, however, there are several places you can look for help.

 If you run a non-profit, and the scholarship program is part of that organization, you can work with local colleges to fill your team with individuals seeking on the job training and/or community service hours.